Heart-Healthy Diet: Top Foods to Prevent Heart Disease

 Long-Term Benefits of a Heart-Healthy Diet

-A heart-healthy diet is not about strict rules—it’s about making sustainable choices that nourish your body and protect your heart for life.
-By emphasizing fruits, vegetables, whole grains, lean proteins, and healthy fats, while avoiding processed foods, sugar, and trans fats, you can dramatically reduce your risk of cardiovascular disease.
+A heart-healthy lifestyle isn’t about rigid rules or deprivation—it’s about building sustainable habits that nourish your body and protect your cardiovascular system every single day.
+By prioritizing fruits, vegetables, whole grains, lean proteins, and healthy fats while limiting processed foods, excess sugar, and trans fats, you can dramatically reduce your lifetime risk of cardiovascular disease.